jnhthomp/ClassNotes/LearnWithLeon/DailyCodingChallenges.md

 console.log(alphabetPosition("The sunset sets at twelve o' clock.")) //=> "20 8 5 19 21 14 19 5 20 19 5 20 19 1 20 20 23 5 12 22 5 15 3 12 15 3 11"

 function alphabetPosition(text) {
+  // Key to check what number should replace a value let key = "abcdefghijklmnopqrstuvwxyz"
+  // set argument to lowercase, make each character an element in an array and filter invalid characters (non-letters)
+  // Convert each letter in array to a number that is index from key + 1
-  let key = "abcdefghijklmnopqrstuvwxyz" return text.toLowerCase().split('').filter((el) => key.includes(el)).map((el, i, a) => {
+  // Rejoin all elements to a string with a space between return text.toLowerCase().split('').filter((el) => key.includes(el)).map((el, i, a) => {
     return key.indexOf(el) + 1
   }).join(' ')